blankspacey/trading-bot/README.md

 # Usage

-Though in early stages, I'm currently building the bot according to an ETF called TQQQ that tracks the QQQ.
+Though in early stages I'm currently building the bot according to an ETF called TQQQ that tracks the QQQ.
 TQQQ is a leveraged ETF, meaning that basically if the market is down 5 basis points, you're down 10/15/20/50 basis points depending on how leveraged the asset you're trading is.
 In this case TQQQ is leveraged 3 times QQQ, so if QQQ is down 5%, you're down 15%.

 Leveraged assets are seriously risky. **DO NOT trade assets such as options, futures, CFDs** if you don't know what you're getting into as you may incur in big losses if proper risk and portfolio management is not implemented correctly in the strategy.